 Through their various projects, the World Employment Confederation-Europe and UNI Europa agreed several joint recommendations and declarations on topics of relevance to the agency work sector, such as:

-For more information about the joint research projects on agency work conducted by the World Employment Confederation-Europe and UNI Europa, visit our page dedicated to the Agency Work sector.
+For more information about each of these joint research projects conducted by the World Employment Confederation-Europe and UNI Europa, visit our page dedicated to the Agency Work sector.